 Your body has to enter a state of ketosis to enjoy the benefits of a keto diet.
 Ketosis is a metabolic state wherein your body converts fat into ketones, which will then be utilized as the main source of energy of the body, particularly when glucose levels are limited.

-For the body to reach ketosis, you have to drastically reduce your carbohydrates intake.
+For the body to reach ketosis, you have to drastically reduce your carbohydrate intake.

 Carbohydrates are broken down into sugar molecules (glucose) to be distributed to the bloodstream to be used for energy.
 Excess amounts of glucose in the body are stored in the liver and the muscles as glycogen (the storage form of glucose).